Abhinandan46/Ai-chatbot-for-college-queries/README.md

 "How to apply for scholarships?"

 🙌 About the Developer
+---
-Built by Abhishek as part of a college project exploring practical applications of NLP in education.
+Built by Abhinandan as part of a college project exploring practical applications of NLP in education.

 Tech Stack: Flask, SpaCy, Pandas, FuzzyWuzzy